kfeuerschvenger/lcdstats/README.md

 - Verify volumes are mounted: `/sys:/sys:ro` and `/proc:/proc:ro`
 - Rebuild container: `docker-compose build --no-cache`

-**Problem**: "Could not find a version that satisfies the requirement periphery"
-**Solution**:
-- This is expected - Docker uses `python-periphery` instead
-- Dockerfile is already configured correctly
-- If you see this error, rebuild: `docker-compose build --no-cache`

 ### Native LCD Issues

 **Problem**: "No module named 'periphery'"